hackclub/hackclub/workshops/github_pages/README.md

 # What is a Repository?

-A respository is a location (or folder) where code and other files can be stored.
+A repository is a location (or folder) where code and other files can be stored.
 The word `repository` is sometimes shortened to `repo`.

 # Create a Repository